-Top 10 Best Stranger Things Halloween Costume Ideas 2017
+10 Best Stranger Things Costume Ideas for Halloween 2018

 1. Eleven All Dressed Up

 Be your best Eleven.
-This pink dress and blonde wig will have you feeling pretty.
+This pink dress and blonde wig will have you feeling pretty and maybe a little awkward.
 The dress is a perfect replica of Eleven’s dress in the show down to the tiny jeweled accents on the front.
+It even comes with socks or you can buy them separately.

 It’s designed to be a girl’s dress, since that’s what Eleven is, but it will fit adults as long as you’re taking a good look at the sizing.
 If you’re worried this won’t fit, Spirit Halloween does make an adult-size Eleven dress.

-This blonde wig for $15.99 saves you from having to figure out how to look bald.
-You can pick up her blue windbreaker from 14.99 and the iconic tube socks are a must for $14.99.
-If your Eleven has been getting into some scrapes on Halloween, this viscous, and highly pigmented stage blood for $7.50 won’t dry out on you and has a great drip effect perfect for nosebleeds.
-If you like getting down into the details, you can use a black tattoo pen from this tattoo pen set to draw your own “011” tattoo for $9.99.
+You can pick up her blue windbreaker.
+If your Eleven has been getting into some scrapes on Halloween, this viscous, and highly pigmented stage blood won’t dry out on you and has a great drip effect perfect for nosebleeds.
+If you like getting down into the details, you can use a black tattoo pen from this tattoo pen set to draw your own “011” tattoo.

-Lastly, this PowerTRC Grocery Basket Playset may leave you with some extra fake food, but for $7.65, it will get you a plastic waffle to walk around with.
+Lastly, this PowerTRC Grocery Basket Playset may leave you with some extra fake food, but it will get you a plastic waffle to walk around with.

 Price: From $56.99